awish44/Craigslist_BeautifulSoup/README.md

 # Craigslist_BeautifulSoup
 Looking for an apt in SF?
-Apply strict parameters to scrape Craigslist to find exactly what you're looking for and send the results to Slack!
+Apply parameters to scrape Craigslist and find exactly what you're looking for!
+To simplify the search or share  results, I also send the data to a Slack Channel with python-slackclient.